btroncone/learn-rxjs/operators/filtering/last.md

 #last
 ####signature: `last(predicate: function): Observable`

-## Emit the last value emitted from source on completion, based on provided argument(s).
+## Emit the last value emitted from source on completion, based on provided expression.

 ---
 :bulb: The counterpart to last is [**first**](first.md)!